swiftlang/swift-evolution/proposals/0056-trailing-closures-in-guard.md

 tries to do this.

-However, while this approach makes sense for `if` and `while` statements, it does not make sense for ‘guard': The body of a guard statement is delineated by the `else` keyword, so there is no ambiguity.
+However, while this approach makes sense for `if` and `while` statements, it does not make sense for `guard`: The body of a `guard` statement is delineated by the `else` keyword, so there is no ambiguity.
 A brace is always the start of a trailing closure.